-Truth in Television: Some people are just always loud, and have to constantly be reminded to quiet down.
+Truth in Television: some people are just always loud, and have to constantly be reminded to quiet down.
 Let's face it, you have probably met/known at least a handful of people like this in your life.
 You might even BE this person.

 Little kids.
 In Pre-school through elementary school, kids are usually taught to use their indoor voices.